-2019 was a very fun and productive year at Tryon Farm.
+2019 was a very fun and productive year at Tryon Farm Institute.
 Hats off to TFI’s volunteers (board members, governing members and friends) who put in countless volunteer hours to produce wonderful programming and land restoration efforts.

 - Education and outreach efforts put together an amazing Garden Talk Series (three permaculture workshops and a mushroom/foraging walk) and five events in Art in Nature programming (art/documentary films on the barn, drawing workshop and salon talk, bonfire concert and the unforgettable Hunter’s Moon/Kristina Isabelle Dance).
 All of these events highlighted how special Tryon Farm Institute’s land holdings are by connecting people with nature.